 During meditation, you being to face all of who you are.
 You let it all be.
 You listen to all the jumble of thoughts and feelings that come at you as soon as you sit down in a quiet space.

 In this space it is all ok, you let your thoughts speak.

 And in those thoughts, as you slowly pull them apart, you begin to find the truth of who you are.
 And by facing that truth, no matter how painful, you begin to know..

 To know who you are... what you like to do... what makes you happy.. and in finding yourself again.. you find peace.. and eventually in peace comes happiness.

-Let me know in the comments what you do to keep yourself feeling good every day.
+Comment below.
+What do you do to keep yourself feeling good every day?